Pack light... carry-on only... that’s our mantra, right?

 OK, OK... so back to the advice to pack enough medication... begging the question... what is enough?

-We feel comfortable when we take enough medication for seven days longer than we intend to stay on our trip.
+We used to say we felt comfortable when we took enough medication for seven days longer than we intended to stay on our trip.

 We are always prepared to be delayed for a few days getting home partly because we do travel standby, but the point is, even if you have firm dates for getting home from your vacation, you should be prepared for the unexpected.